 VII f.
 The Program maintains an active website that contains updated information including the program overview, mission and learning outcomes, professional placement, and student retention data as reported to ACPHA, faculty profiles, curricular offerings, and academic policies.
 Direct links to these informational items should reside on the Program landing page.

 VII g.
-Support services are available for traditional students, non-traditional students, special needs students, and those students participating in distance education.
+Support services are available for traditional students, non-traditional students, special needs students, international students, and online students.

-VIII d.
-The library access system (including technical and non-technical reference materials, books, journals, and online databases) reflects the current needs of both the students and faculty in meeting the Program’s mission and outcomes.
+VIII c.
+The library access system (including technical and non-technical reference materials, books, journals, and databases) is easily accessible and reflects the current needs of not only in-person and online students but also faculty in meeting the Program’s mission and outcomes.

 IX a.
 Financial resources are sufficient to support the educational objectives and meet contractual obligations.